askanium/recruitment-dapp/README.md

 As there are no standalone contracts in the Recruitment Dapp, I have written a "King of the Ether" example contract in Vyper that you can find under `backend/contracts/VyperDemo.vy`

+## Conclusion

+This was an awesome journey and a great learning experience!

+If you did spot some bugs or discrepancies in the code/description, please let me know!